Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/epic/epic-magic-items-2.md

 Extend Spell, *prismatic sphere, prismatic spray, prismatic wall; Market Price:* 326,812 gp.

+### Rapid Barrage
-**Rapid Barrage:** Either of the staff's two powers can be activated as a free action (though the staff may only be activated once per round).
+Either of the staff's two powers can be activated as a free action (though the staff may only be activated once per round).

 -   *Magic missile* (intensified, quickened, 1 charge, 5 missiles